The Komboloi Worry Bead - A Brief History - Lithos Crystals

 The Right Komboloi

-The length of the Komboloi is very important.
+The length of the komboloi is very important.
 When the piece is split in half, the two sets of beads form on each side of the string.
-The Komboloi should be able to be swung over the index finger and meet the other half of the strand.
+The komboloi should be able to be swung over the index finger and meet the other half of the strand.

 The Material

-We love making interesting Komboloi designs and of course using semi precious stones and crystals!
-Recently we started creating begleri as well.
-The begleri is a short version of the Komboloi, normally with 2 or 4 beads.
-Easy to carry and super fun, The begleri has received world wide attention in recent times due to it's stress and anxiety relief as a fidget toy.
+We love making interesting komboloi designs and, of course, using semi-precious stones and crystals.
+Recently, we started creating begleri as well.
+The begleri is a short version of the komboloi, normally with 2 or 4 beads.
+Easy to carry and super fun, the begleri has received worldwide attention in recent times due to its stress and anxiety relief as a fidget toy.

 With love,

-Shop our huge range of Komboloi Worry Beads - All handmade in Melbourne, Australia with natural resources by us at Lithos Crystals!
+All handmade in Melbourne, Australia with natural resources by us at Lithos Crystals!

 Back to blog